💬

 1.1.
 Definition of camping unit

-A camping unit (hereinafter, “Camping Unit”) is defined as any recreational vehicle, including any trailer, tent trailer, fifth-wheel trailer and motorhome.
+A camping unit (hereinafter, “Camping Unit”) is defined as any recreational vehicle, including any trailer, park trailer, tent trailer, fifth-wheel trailer, motorhome, inflatable tent, fabric tent or dome.

 1.2.
 Authorized camping unit